switch-ch/cloudservice-owncloud/source/cesnet/installation.rst

 Pacemaker
 ^^^^^^^^^

+The basic installation of Pacemaker HA manager on RHEL 6 system is not goal of this text and can be find elsewhere_.
+We

 TODO: we are changing our pacemaker configuration right now.
 This section will be added when things get sorted out.